-- 1. The Site Visit Coordinator, in consultation with the Commonwealth Honors Council will select and appoint a Visiting Committee to participate in the Program evaluation. - 2.
-Visiting Committees - a.
-Members of the Visiting Committee shall be selected from among the member institutions of the Commonwealth Honors Council. - b.
-Visiting Committee members shall have a disinterested professional commitment to the assignment of evaluation as charged by the Committee and to the task of rendering objective findings and recommendations based upon empirical evidence and informed judgments.
+- a.
+Members of the Visiting Committee shall be selected from among the member institutions of the Commonwealth Honors Council - b.
+Visiting Committee members shall have a disinterested professional commitment to the assignment of evaluation as charged by the Committee and to the task of rendering objective findings and recommendations based upon empirical evidence and informed judgments. - c.

-- c.
 As a general rule, Visiting Committees shall include persons from all three segments of the system.
 Persons with experience in Honors Programs from outside of the system may also be included as observers of a Visiting Committee. - d.
 A Visiting Committee will review the materials submitted by the institution, will visit the institution, and will submit a report to the Chair of the Commonwealth Honors Council containing recommendations regarding the requested authorization.
 The report should be submitted within 20 business days of the evaluation. - e.
 When possible, the Visiting Committee will hold an exit interview with the president and chief academic officer. - 3.
 Within five business days of receipt of the report, the Chair of the Commonwealth Honors Council will forward the report to the Commissioner or the Commissioner's designee, who then sends it to the President/Chancellor of the institution with a request for a response. - 4.
 The Commonwealth Honors Council Executive Committee will evaluate materials submitted by the institution, the written report of the Visiting Committee, the written response from the institution, and any additional information submitted by the institution, as compiled by the Site Visit Coordinator and archived on the Department of Higher Education repository. - 5.
 On the basis of that evaluation, the Commonwealth Honors Council Executive Committee shall take action, by formal vote, to recommend for Board of Higher Education approval, disapproval, or deferred action on the application. - 6.
-The Chair of the Commonwealth Honors Council shall forward applications that are recommended for approval to the Commissioner or the Commissioner's designee to be voted on by the Board of Higher Education, including the Visiting Committee report, the written response of the institution, and the formal vote and recommendation of the Commonwealth Honors Council Executive Committee. - 7.
-The Commissioner or the Commissioner's designee will review the materials and make a specific recommendation to the Board of Higher Education.
-The Board of Higher Education shall take action by formal vote.
+The Chair of the Commonwealth Honors Council shall forward applications that are recommended for approval to the Commissioner or the Commissioner's designee to be voted on by the Board of Higher Education, including the Visiting Committee report, the written response of the institution, and the formal vote and recommendation of the Commonwealth Honors Council Executive Committee.

-B. Review Process: Continued Program Approval

-Once Commonwealth Honors Program approval has been obtained by an institution, the Program will be reviewed every seven years by the Commonwealth Honors Council Executive Committee.

-- 1. One year after approval/re-approval, the President/Chancellor shall provide a written update to the Commissioner with regards to recommendations made in the Site Visit Report.
+- 7. The Commissioner or the Commissioner's designee will review the materials and make a specific recommendation to the Board of Higher Education.
+The Board of Higher Education shall take action by formal vote. - B. Review Process: Continued Program Approval Once Commonwealth Honors Program approval has been obtained by an institution, the Program will be reviewed every seven years by the Commonwealth Honors Council Executive Committee. - One year after approval/re-approval, the President/Chancellor shall provide a written update to the Commissioner with regards to recommendations made in the Site Visit Report.
 This report shall be catalogued with the rest of the approval materials. - 2.
-The Site Visit Coordinator is charged with keeping the calendar of approval and reapproval timelines. - 3.
-The Commissioner's designee in collaboration with the Commonwealth Honors
+The Site Visit Coordinator is charged with keeping the calendar of approval and re-approval timelines.

-Council Executive Committee is responsible for the online repository of Commonwealth Honors materials, including full approval applications, past and current, CHC documents and bylaws.
+The Commissioner's designee in collaboration with the Commonwealth Honors Council Executive Committee is responsible for the online repository of Commonwealth Honors materials, including full approval applications, past and current, CHC documents and bylaws.
 This repository is hosted on the Department of Higher Education's website.